-- The hair must not be brushed or combed hardly or very frequently especially in the beginning days after the perm.
+- The hair must not be brushed or combed hard or very frequently, especially in the beginning days after the perm.

-- The hair must be left in its shape rather than wrapping it frequently in ponytail, braids or buns.
-This will lead to its loosing of shape.
+- The hair must be left in its shape rather than wrapping it frequently in ponytails, braids, or buns.
+This will lead to its loss of shape.

 - Getting frequent perms will result in hair damage.